SUNY Geneseo Sexual Violence Response Policy

 - RESTORE (sexual assault), 800-527-1757

 - Chances & Changes (dating/domestic violence and stalking), 888-252-9360

 Institutional Crime Reporting

 Reports of certain crimes occurring in certain geographic locations will be included in the SUNY Geneseo’s Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the reporting individual or victim/survivor.
-Contact Marcus Foster, Title IX Coordinator, (585-245-5023) for more information.
+Contact Sara Mahoney, Title IX Coordinator, (585-245-5023) for more information.